rmassidda/cm-project-19/report.md

 $$

 Different strategies to initialize the $H_i^0$ matrix are proposed in the literature, and so they will be tested experimentally.
-Finally, the step size $\alpha_i$ is found by performing an inexact line search based on the Armijo-Wolfe conditions.
+Finally, the exact step size $\alpha_i$ can be directly computed given the quadratic nature of the problem.

 ## Thin QR factorization
 For the numerical counterpart, the thin QR factorization with Householder reflectors has been implemented as described in [@trefethen_numerical_1997].